kcc-community/kcc-grants/boltrswap.md

           - Overview
-          Boltrswap is an automated liquidity protocol powered by a constant product formula and implemented in a system of non-upgradeable smart contracts on the Binance Smart Chain (plan).
+          Boltrswap is an automated liquidity protocol powered by a constant product formula and implemented in a system of non-upgradeable smart contracts on the Kucoin Community Chain (KCC).
 Our foundation known as Boltr with 3 members right now is on research on its development.It obviates the need for trusted intermediaries, prioritizing decentralization, censorship resistance, and security.
-Each Boltrswap smart contract, or pair, manages a liquidity pool made up of reserves of two BEP20 tokens.
+Each Boltrswap smart contract, or pair, manages a liquidity pool made up of reserves of two KRC-20 tokens.

           - Project Details
+          Boltr is a decentralize finance project that before this focusing on the development inside the Binance Smart Chain until we found o

 ## 👥Team